AnsBdran/live-user-filter/README.md

 # live-user-filter

-live user filter app, you can search for users instantly by just typing their name, or their location
+> live user filter app, you can search for users instantly by just typing their name, or their location

 I built it using:

 - ### `HTML`
 - ### `SCSS`
 - ### `TypeScript`

+## see this small project [Live from here](https://github.com/AnsBdran/live-user-filter)